Human Behaviour: Music video

-The accompanying music video for "Human Behaviour" was directed by Michel Gondry, and this was the first time he and Björk collaborated.
+The accompanying music video for "Human Behaviour" was directed by French director Michel Gondry, and this was the first time he and Björk collaborated.
 Björk talked about the video in an interview with Rolling Stone:

 The video is a loose take on the children's tale "Goldilocks and the Three Bears", with visuals inspired by Yuri Norstein's animated film Hedgehog in the Fog.
 The video has several elements that are present in Gondry's first feature film Human Nature (2001).

 Synopsis

 As the video starts, a car approaches a hedgehog while the animal tries to cross a country road.
 The video's style is a surreal, almost Papier-mâché style with a combination of practical effects and forced perspective shifts.
-Images of a toy-made bear approaching a human Hunter in a threatening way are shown.
+Images of a toy bear approaching a human hunter in a threatening way are shown.
 As Björk starts to sing, she appears in a small cabin while sitting at a table, seemingly eating.
-Meanwhile, in the forest, the hedgehog manages not to get hit by the car and approaches the Hunter, who is now lying on the ground.
+Meanwhile, in the forest, the hedgehog manages to not get hit by the car and approaches the hunter, who is now lying on the ground.

 As Björk continues to sing, she appears walking in the forest, seemingly followed by the bear.
 A frame shows a nest full of Björk-like humans trapped in a pupa.

 When the bear and the singer meet, the animal makes the motion of roaring at her.
 She starts to fly through the forest, and during the flight she clings to a tree.
-The tree collapses, she falls down near the Hunter still lying supine on the ground, and she appears on the ground having the same dimensions of the hedgehog.
-Then, the situation of the opening frames is repeated, as Björk tries to cross the road and manages not to get hit by the car, driven by the Bear.
+The tree collapses, she falls down near the hunter still lying supine on the ground, and she appears on the ground having the same dimensions as the hedgehog.
+Then, the situation of the opening frames is repeated, as Björk tries to cross the road and manages to not get hit by the car, driven by the bear.
 In the following scenes, she sings in a river in the middle of the forest.
 While she contemplates the sky, the Moon appears to emanate pulsations, and the perspective shifts to what appears to be a moth.
-Now on the moon, the singer is shown dressed as an astronaut and plants a Soviet flag.
+Now on the Moon, the singer is shown dressed as an astronaut and plants a Soviet flag.

-Björk appears to fall down from the Moon, and seemingly falls down in the Bear's throat, however she keeps singing even in the animal's stomach.
+Björk appears to fall down from the Moon, and seemingly falls down in the bear's throat; however, she keeps singing even in the animal's stomach.
 During the breakdown, she dances in her hut tapping and looking at a bulb, while a moth falls down on her plate.
-Scenes of the bear attacking and dragging the Hunter are shown.
+Scenes of the bear attacking and dragging the hunter are shown.
 As the video fades out, the singer continues singing in the stomach of the bear.